Matthew Chance, one of CNN’s star Ukraine correspondents, gets a break

 A few days later, on March 1, Chance scored a rare and coveted interview with Zelensky, conducted in an underground bunker at a secret location.
 Chance, who had previously interviewed the Ukrainian president in April 2021, pressed the leader on why he had downplayed the threat of a Russian invasion: “Do you think the fact that you didn’t act earlier has left the people of Ukraine unprepared?”

 Chance posted a photo of himself with Zelensky when announcing his departure on Monday, a message that was met with rounds of praise for his coverage of the conflict from both CNN colleagues and viewers.
-“Incredible work, it truly made a difference,” wrote CNN’s Omar Jimenez.
+“Incredible work, it truly made a difference,” CNN’s Omar Jimenez wrote.

 CNN’s chief international correspondent, Clarissa Ward, has also received plaudits for her on-the-ground coverage, part of a larger team of veteran reporters who have distinguished the network’s coverage from the competition.

-Chance, who spoke with The Post shortly after arriving back in London, said the process of leaving Ukraine on Sunday night was long and arduous — 14 hours from Kyiv to the border with Poland, and then on to Kraków.
+Chance, who spoke with The Post shortly after arriving back in London, said the process of leaving Ukraine on Sunday night was long and arduous — 14 hours from Kyiv to the border with Poland, and then onto Kraków.
 He traveled in a convoy that included other CNN staffers leaving the country, he said.

 “As soon as you cross the border, I feel this immense sense of relief,” said Chance, who coincidentally turned 52 years old on Monday.
 “You kind of visibly change in appearance.
 Your shoulders drop down.
 I slept like a baby last night.”

 But Chance, who arrived in Ukraine in mid-January, said it was a very difficult decision — particularly since Russia could still launch the full assault on Kyiv that journalists in the city have been anticipating for weeks.
-While Chance said that he’s looking forward to spending time with his family, he’s expecting to deploy back to Ukraine at some point, particularly since Putin has shown no signs of backing down.
+While Chance said he’s looking forward to spending time with his family, he’s expecting to deploy back to Ukraine at some point, particularly since Putin has shown no signs of backing down.

 Normally based in Russia, with an apartment in Moscow, Chance is staying away from the country for now.
 CNN, like many other news organizations, has pulled back from reporting in the country due to a draconian new anti-press law that criminalizes independent reporting.
 “I’m not going back to Moscow until we’ve established that there’s no threat to us from the Kremlin,” Chance said.